-If you are disabled or become disabled, we encourage you to tell us about your condition so that we can support you as appropriate.
+If you are disabled or become disabled, we encourage you to tell us about your condition so that we can consider what reasonable adjustments or support may be appropriate.

 A disability will not of itself justify the non-recruitment of an applicant for a position at the School.
 Where possible reasonable adjustments to the application procedures shall be made as required to ensure that applicants are not disadvantaged because of their disability.
 For example, where written tests are used, alternative arrangements will be made for visually impaired applicants.